 DGES’ Fraser Taylor receives prestigious 2014 Killam Award

 The Department of Geography and Environmental Studies has three programs of study leading to an undergraduate degree in Geography, Geomatics and Environmental Studies.
-Students can obtain a B.A.
-General, B.A.
-Honours, Combined Honours, B.Sc., or B.Sc.
-Combined.
-If you are interested in any of these programs please click on the program or contact Judy Eddy, Undergraduate Administrator.
+Students can obtain a B.A. or a BSc.
+General, Honours, or Combined Honours Degree.